open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 - after - an ISO-8601 timestamp to indicate only compliance events after this time should be shown.
 - page - the page number in the query.
 This defaults to 1.
 - per_page - the number of compliance events returned per page.
 This defaults to 20 and maxes out at 100.
+- sort - the field to sort by.
+This defaults to `event.timestamp`.
+All fields except `policy.spec` and `event.metadata` are sortable by using dot notation.
+To specify multiple sort options, use commas such as `?sort=policy.name,policy.namespace`.
+- direction - the direction to sort by.
+This defaults to `desc`.
+It can be `asc` or `desc`.

 The output would look as follows and be sorted by timestamps in descending order.
 The content would be filtered based on the user's access as described above: